frankier/skelshop/docs/tracking.md

-The tracker is a stage that each frame takes an unordered bundle of poses and gives them IDs.
+The tracker is a stage that each frame takes an untracked bundle of poses and gives them IDs.

 ::: skelshop.bbtrack.TrackStage